blog posts

 Preparing The Infrastructure For Virtualization

-Virtualization infrastructure, to understand all these concepts, we must first of all have an infrastructure that is divided into several parts and key components.
+To understand all these concepts, we must first of all have an infrastructure that is divided into several parts and key components.

-Networking, LAN optimization and WAN
+Networking, LAN optimization, and WAN

-Familiarity with various file systems
+Familiarity with various File systems

 • Virtual Machine File System (VMFS);